yang0369/6Estates_Project_Interview_Data_CLS/README.md

 ┣ 📂data

-> Data folder, contains all the train, dev, test datasets, and one word embedding file (which I did not use in this project).
-All the data files were not uploaded to Git due to size limit
+> Data folder, contains all the train, dev, test datasets, and one word embedding file (which I did not use in this project). data folder was not uploaded to Git due to size limit

  ┣ 📂model